Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/08 Chapter-6 Old Bonegrinder.md

 > The onion-domed edifice leans forward and to one side, as though trying to turn away from the stormy gray sky.
 You see gray brick walls and dirt-covered windows on the upper floors.
 A decrepit wooden platform encircles the windmill above a flimsy doorway leading to the building's interior.
 Perched on a wooden beam above the door is a raven.
 It hops about and squawks at you, seemingly agitated.
 ^416

-A character who succeeds on a DC 12 Wisdom (Insight) check senses that the [[5.
+A character who succeeds on a DC 12 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Insight\|Insight]]) check senses that the [[5.
 Mechanics/Bestiary/Beast/Raven.md\|raven]] is trying to warn the party.
 After delivering its message, the raven flies off toward Vallaki, the town in the valley below (see chapter 5).

 Beyond the windmill is the forest.
 Once atop the windmill's hill, the characters can see a ring of four squat megaliths at the forest's edge.
 Ravens can be seen circling in the air above the stones, which are described at the end of the chapter.